Tamtech-star/Freelaner-Tamtech-Mobile-app/README.md

 Freelancer-Tamtech is an Expo/React Native mobile client for Tamtech Tools Ltd. It provides role-based access for sales agents, administrators, and freelancers, together with offline sales-record capture and local caching of selected portal data.

 This README describes the mobile project in `freelancer-tamtech/`.
-It does not document the backend API implementation, the web portal, or the ignored `spirospares.referance/` copy.
+It does not document the backend API implementation, the web portal, or the ignored `spirospares.referance/` copy. spirospares.referance is the directive  folder where the website mimic of it exists and where the backend API implementation exists.
+Make contact or alias with the spirospares Backend API folders if need for Backend chnages is required.

 ## Responsibilities